Discover LCPS

 What procedures will be in place to minimize disruption to students and ensure their safety during the scans?

-Every attempt will be made to minimize disruption to instructional time.
-School buildings will be placed into a “hold” status, which is used when students and staff should remain in classrooms during a situation.
-Just as anywhere canine teams are used, such as airports, students and staff will be instructed not to interact with the dog or its handler while they perform their duties.
+Every attempt is made to minimize disruption to instructional time.
+School buildings are placed into a “hold” status, which is used when students and staff should remain in classrooms during a situation.
+Just as anywhere canine teams are used, such as airports, students and staff are instructed not to interact with the dog or its handler while they perform their duties.

 What if testing or other regular activities are planned during a scan?

-Every attempt will be made to minimize disruption to instructional time.
-School buildings will be placed into a “hold” status, which is used when students and staff should remain in classrooms during a situation.
+Every attempt is made to minimize disruption to instructional time.
+School buildings are placed into a “hold” status, which is used when students and staff should remain in classrooms during a situation.
 Instruction or other regular activities inside classrooms can continue without interruption.

 What areas of the buildings will be scanned by the canine teams?

-In order to deter the presence of drugs on campus, specifics will not be released about areas to be scanned.
+In order to deter the presence of drugs on campus, specifics are not released about areas to be scanned.
 However, students or staff may see canine teams in hallways, near lockers, or in classrooms where students are not present.

 What happens if a dog indicates the presence of drugs in a student's belongings?
 What are the protocols for handling such situations?